Did You Know?

-You have received an organ or tissue transplant.
-Receiving a blood transfusion will defer you from donating for 4 months after which we will proceed as normal.
+- You have received an organ or tissue transplant.
+Receiving a blood transfusion will defer you from donating for four months after which we will proceed as normal.

-Between 1980-1996, you were in the United Kingdom for more than 3 months or in Europe for more than 5 years
+- Between 1980-1996, you were in the United Kingdom for more than three months or in Europe for more than five years

-I have milk stored from 3 months ago, can you accept milk older than three months?
+I have milk stored from three months ago, can you accept milk older than three months?

-If milk has been stored in a side-by-side freezer, we accept milk up to 6 months from the date it was pumped.
-Milk stored in a deep or chest freezer can be accepted up to 8 months from the date it was pumped.
+If milk has been stored in a side-by-side freezer, we accept milk up to six months from the date it was pumped.
+Milk stored in a deep or chest freezer can be accepted up to eight months from the date it was pumped.

 How long does it take to become an approved donor?

-The approval process can take anywhere from 1-4 weeks, depending on how quickly you return your paperwork and get your blood work done, and how soon we receive the completed health forms from your healthcare providers.
+The approval process can take anywhere from one to four weeks, depending on how quickly you return your paperwork and get your blood work done, and how soon we receive the completed health forms from your healthcare providers.
 The sooner we can receive your packet and signed documents from your providers, the sooner we can arrange a blood draw.
 The results from your blood draw are generally received within a week.
-Once we have all your info, our Clinical Coordinator will review the information and we will be able to approve you.
+Once we have all your info, our director of clinical operations will review the information and we will be able to approve you.